TobiasPankner/Teams-Auto-Joiner/README.md

 ## Configuration options

-email/password:
+- **email/password:**
-: The email/password of your Microsoft account (can be left empty if you don't want to automatically login)
+The email/password of your Microsoft account (can be left empty if you don't want to automatically login)

-start_automatically:
+- **start_automatically:**
-: If true, skips the `Start [s], Reload teams [r], Quit [q]` dialog and starts on it's own.
+If true, skips the `Start [s], Reload teams [r], Quit [q]` dialog and starts on it's own.
 Useful if you schedule the script to start at a specific time.

-random_delay:
+- **random_delay:**
-: If true, adds a random delay (10s-30s) before joining a meeting.
+If true, adds a random delay (10s-30s) before joining a meeting.
 Can be useful so the bot seems more "human like".

-auto_leave_after_min:
+- **auto_leave_after_min:**
-: If set to a value greater than zero, the bot leaves every meeting after the specified time (in minutes).
+If set to a value greater than zero, the bot leaves every meeting after the specified time (in minutes).
 Useful if you know the length of your meeting, if this is left a the default the bot will stay in the meeting until a new one is available.

-blacklist:
+- **blacklist:**
-: A list of Teams and their channels to ignore.
+A list of Teams and their channels to ignore.
 Meetings ocurring in these channels will not be joined.
 If you have a Team called "Test1" and, within that, two channels called "General" and "Channel1" and you don't want to join meetings in the "General" Channel:
 ```json
 "blacklist": [